tztzz/H13/Network Security/Scanning.md

 > Or: when is a port open, closed or filtered

-The `TCP` standard has a rather strick definition on how a packet should be handled:
+The `TCP` standard has a rather strickt definition on how a packet should be handled:

 | TCP loophole |
 | - |